YHKok/tp/docs/UserGuide.md

 ### Add session: `addsession`

-Adds a session of the specified person from the address book.
+Adds a session of the specified person from EduConnect.

 Format: `addsession INDEX d/DAY ti/TIME`